-- 12.23 It is common for parent companies or group service companies to provide certain routine services to related parties.
-These services are usually: - (a) Related to activities that support the group's main business; - (b) Different from the main activities by which the group derives its income; - (c) Not intended to be carried out for profit but may be required for the effective functioning of the group; and - (d) Centralised within the parent or group service company for business convenience and efficiency reasons. - 12.24 Annex C shows a list of routine support services that are commonly provided on an intra-group basis across many industries.
-This list of routine support services is specified in the TP Documentation Rules. - 12.25 Strictly, taxpayers should perform a proper transfer pricing analysis to determine the arm's length remuneration for performing such routine support services.
+- 14.26 It is common for parent companies or group service companies to provide certain routine services to related parties.
+These services are usually: - (a) Related to activities that support the group's main business; - (b) Different from the main activities from which the group derives its income; - (c) Not intended to be carried out for profit but may be required for the effective functioning of the group; and - (d) Centralised within the parent or group service company for business convenience and efficiency reasons. - 14.27 Annex C shows a list of routine support services that are commonly provided on an intra-group basis across many industries.
+This list of routine support services is specified in the TP Documentation Rules.23 - 14.28 Strictly, taxpayers should perform a proper transfer pricing analysis to determine the arm's length remuneration for performing such routine support services.
 However, doing so could greatly increase administrative and compliance burdens for the taxpayers.
 It would also increase IRAS' administrative costs to evaluate them.

-The TP Documentation Rules have effect for the basis period for the year of assessment 2019 and every subsequent year of assessment.
+The TP Documentation Rules have effect for the basis period for the year of assessment 2019 and subsequent YAs.
 As the list of routine support services has been in place before the introduction of the TP Documentation Rules, the list is applicable to any provision of routine support service in the basis period prior to the basis period for the year of assessment 2019.